HiccupinGminor/HiccupinGminor.github.io/_posts/2017-11-13-five-years-of-pomodoros.md

 The breaks scheduled between Pomodoros are designed to help you recharge and prepare for another session of concentrated focus.
 So it stands to reason that the higher the quality of rest we get during the break, the better we will be able to perform during work periods.

 With this in mind use your break to do something that doesn't involve computers, and ideally doesn't involve much thinking.
-Take some time to breath, walk around, answer the call of nature, meditate, have a snack, or tidy your desk.
+Take some time to breathe, walk around, answer the call of nature, meditate, have a snack, or tidy your desk.

 ### Beware the long break